As a reminder, for accurate information about COVID-19, you need to check CDC website!

 Another thing that I loved about this mask is that it is very comfortable.
 Although it might look like it is stiff and hard, it conforms to the contours of your face and creates a complete seal around the nose and mouth.

-The best thing about this medical face mask is that it has the highest fluid resistance rating, which is level 3, according to the American Society for Testing and Materials (ASTM).
+The good thing about this medical face mask is that it has the highest fluid resistance rating, which is level 3, according to the American Society for Testing and Materials (ASTM).

 I am greatly satisfied with this product because it came from one of the most trusted pharmaceutical companies in the world, Kimberly-Clark, and they will not risk putting their brand on just any surgical mask.